erikgregorywebb/data-analyst-assessment/README.md

 General information about each user is captured in the `users` table:
 - `user_id` unique identifier for each user
+- `business_id` identifies the user's employer, meaning the business they work for
-- `partner_name` identifies the app where the worker clocks in and out
+- `partner_id` identifies the app where the worker clocks in and out

-*These tables can be found in the [data directory](https://github.com/erikgregorywebb/data-analyst-assessment/tree/main/data) within this repo.*
+- `state` identifies where the user lives

+These tables are located in a PostgreSQL database:
+- Host: `db.bit.io`
+- Port: `5432`
+- Database: `erik/analytics`

+*Username and password credentials will be shared by email.*

 ### Your Task

-**Using the tools of your choice, analyze the data to identify where drop-off is occurring during onboarding**.
+Using the tools of your choice, analyze the data to identify where drop-off is occurring during onboarding.
+Identify pain points by calculating how long it takes users to move through each step.
 The Product team intends to prioritize the feature backlog based on your recommendations.
 There is no “right” answer; the emphasis is creativity and clearly communicating your approach and findings.
 Please limit time spent on the assessment to 2 hours.

 ### Deliverables
 - 2-4 slides describing your approach, findings, and recommendations; include visuals to support your conclusions
 - A copy of the underlying analysis (e.g., Tableau workbook, Jupyter Notebook, etc.)

-*Note: While this dataset is structured to imitate real user activity, the event names, timestamps, user identifiers, and partner names are synthetically generated for privacy and security reasons.
+*Note: While this dataset is structured to imitate real user activity, the event names, timestamps, user identifiers, and partner names are synthetically generated.
 Given the randomness infused into the exercise, this is not an effort to outsource work to interviewing candidates, but rather, an opportunity to share a flavor of the data you’ll interact with working at Clair.*